It’s been a tough year for local businesses.

 If you’re the proud owner of a local store, restaurant, salon, bar, local service based business, or anything else that depends on customers physically entering your place of business, this is the place to be.

-In this article, I’m going to explain (and walk you through) a Facebook ads campaign for local businesses that I KNOW works.
+In this article, I’m going to walk you through a Facebook ads campaign for local businesses that works, so you can get your business back off the ground again.

 Marketing a Local Business